aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 High level steps:

-1. Manually upload ride_data.json into the bucket generated from your CF template
+1. Manually upload ride_data.json into the bucket generated from your CF template, under a directory named `raw/`
 1. S3 event automatically triggers the Parse Unicorn Data function
 1. Parse Unicorn Data function will read the JSON file and places each entry on an SQS queue
 1. Find Nearest Ground Station function reads from the SQS queue, finds the closest weather station, and applies a label indicating if the ride was a "heavy utilization" scenario